 Associate Professor Peter Arvier and Mrs Renee Harvey have established and provide ongoing support for a regular ride/walk to work activity.
 Staff and students who cycle or walk to work are provided with a breakfast at the RCS.
 This provides a dual showcase for promoting healthy and sustainable living.
-To enable this to happen all staff have accepted the transformation of one undercover car parking area to become a bike parking area for multiple bikes.
+To enable this to happen one undercover car parking area was transformed to become a bike parking area for multiple bikes

 Authorised by the Director, Rural Clinical School